UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 ORDER BY 1;
 ```
 <img src="docs/crypto1.png" alt="" width="100" height="300">
-We can see that idustry names "crypto", "crypto Currency" seem to be referring to the same things.
+We can see that idustry names "crypto", "crypto Currency" seem to be referring to the same thing.
 So I changed them to "Crypto"

 ```sql
 SELECT *